Integrality of Stickelberger elements and annihilation of natural Galois modules: The integrality ring and the denominator ideal

 \begin{example} Let $G = S_3$ be the symmetric group on three letters and let $N = A_3$ be the unique non-trivial normal subgroup of $S_3$.
 Then $S_3/A_3$ is cyclic of order $2$ so that the canonical map $\mathcal{I}(\mathcal{O}[S_3]) \rightarrow \mathcal{I}(\mathcal{O}[S_3/A_3]) = \mathcal{O}[S_3/A_3]$ is surjective by Lemma \ref{lem:int-ring-under-projections} (iii).
 However, we show that $\pi: \zeta(\mathcal{O}[S_3]) \rightarrow \zeta(\mathcal{O}[S_3/A_3]) = \mathcal{O}[S_3/A_3]$ is in general not surjective.
 There are three conjugacy classes $\mathcal{C}_i$ of $S_3$, where each $\mathcal{C}_i$ consists of the $i$-cycles, $1 \leq i \leq 3$.
 Let us denote the non-trivial element of $S_3/A_3$ by $\tau$.
 Then $\pi(C_1) = 1$, $\pi(C_2) = 3 \tau$ and $\pi(C_3) = 2$ so that the image of $\pi$ equals $\mathcal{O} + 3 \mathcal{O} \tau$.
 Hence $\pi$ is surjective if and only if $3$ is a unit in $\mathcal{O}$. \end{example}

-\begin{remark} In \cite[\S 3.1]{non-abelian-zeta} Burns and Sano introduce a variant of the integrality ring.
-They let $\xi(\Lambda)$ be the $\mathcal{O}$-submodule of $\zeta(\Lambda')$ generated by the elements $\nr(H)$, where $H$ runs over all square matrices with entries in $\Lambda$, and call it the canonical central order of $\Lambda$.
+\begin{remark} In \cite[\S 3.1]{non-abelian-zeta} Burns and Sano introduce a variant of the integrality ring when $\mathcal{O}$ is a Dedekind domain.
+Assume for simplicity that $\mathcal{O}$ is a discrete valuation ring.
+Then they let $\xi(\Lambda)$ be the $\mathcal{O}$-submodule of $\zeta(\Lambda')$ generated by the elements $\nr(H)$, where $H$ runs over all square matrices with entries in $\Lambda$, and call it the Whitehead order of $\Lambda$.
 Then $\xi(\Lambda)$ is clearly contained in $\mathcal{I}(\Lambda)$, and this inclusion can be strict in general.
-In the setting of Lemma \ref{lem:int-ring-under-projections} the canonical central order indeed behaves better under projections.
-The proof of Lemma \ref{lem:int-ring-under-projections} (ii) shows that one always has $\pi(\xi(\mathcal{O}[G])) = \xi(\mathcal{O}[\overline{G}])$. \end{remark}
+In the setting of Lemma \ref{lem:int-ring-under-projections} the Whitehead order indeed behaves better under projections.
+The proof of Lemma \ref{lem:int-ring-under-projections} (ii) shows that one always has $\pi(\xi(\mathcal{O}[G])) = \xi(\mathcal{O}[\overline{G}])$.
+See also \cite[Lemma 3.2(v)]{non-abelian-zeta}. \end{remark}